Faster Than a Speeding Bullet? No!

 |Lenore Lemmon, George's fiancee|

-After a year of dating, George and Lenore would announce their engagement to be married, but not before receiving numerous death threats on George's life that included phone calls, traffic accidents, and even one incident in which George would wreck his car before discovering that all of the brake fluid had been drained from the car's lines.
+After a year of dating, George and Lenore would announce their engagement to be married, but not before receiving numerous death threats on George's life that included phone calls, traffic accidents, and even one incident in which George would wreck his car before discovering that all of the brake fluid had been drained.
 Oh, and no leak was ever discovered.

 "Hey, Be Quiet.
 I'm Trying to Sleep Up Here"